jburn/kyykka-editor/README.md

 - Integrated video playback and scrubbing
 - Visible controls for every marking action
 - Keyboard shortcuts mirroring the graphical controls
-- Editable impact list
+- Editable throw list
-- Four-second title screen using the match title and team names
+- Title screen using the match title and team names
 - Timeline events for the round-one result and final result/winner screens
-- Persistent bottom-left thrower-name overlay on each marked highlight
+- Optional persistent bottom-left thrower-name overlay on each marked highlight
 - Match setup dialog for title, video, teams, scores, and player rosters
-- Custom OAMK application and Windows icon
 - FFmpeg-based highlight rendering

 ## Requirements